DataCanvasIO/Hypernets/docs/source/experiment.rst

 UnderSampling pre-search
 >>>>>>>>>>>>>>>>>>>>>>>>>>>

-Normally, hyperparameter optimization will utilize all training data.
+Normally, hyperparameter optimization utilizes all training data.
 However, this will cost a huge amount of time for a large dataset.
 To alleviate this problem, one can perform a pre-search with only a part of data to try more model parameters in the same amount of time.
 Better parameters will then be used for training with the whole data to obtain the optimal parameters.

 To enable feature selection, one needs to set *down_sample_search=True*  when creating experiment.
 Relevant parameters: